How to Handle Large PostgreSQL Schemas with a GUI Tool

 - Visual - shows diagrams for better understanding

-- Interactive - you can click and navigate between tables
+- Interactive - click and navigate between tables

-- Searchable - quickly find a column or table by name
+- Searchable - find any table or column by name

 5. Automation Scripts